d1egoprog/docker-tensorflow-gpu-jupyter/README.md

 ## Custom Build

-It is necessary is possible edit the image to add additional parameters.
+If is necessary is possible edit the image to add additional parameters.
 To build the image locally, clone the repository:

 ``` bash
 git clone https://github.com/d1egoprog/tensorflow-gpu-jupyter-docker.git